cs210/2025-Unusual-4/README.md

 ## Demo Video
 Demo Video of how to use XeleR to rapidly iterate on your screen.
 Here you can see how we add a new character onto the kitchen scene.

+Watch a demo video here (Click on the Thumbnail):

 [![Watch the video](https://img.youtube.com/vi/Zdj6ES_ETMg/0.jpg)](https://youtu.be/Zdj6ES_ETMg)

 ## XeleR Interface Explanation